NSLS-II/installSynApps/README.md

 PLUGIN_CONFIG       | Injects contents into `ADCore/iocBoot/commonPlugins.cmd`.
 Used to load additional plugins at IOC startup
 AUTOSAVE_CONFIG     | Injects contents into `ADCore/iocBoot/commonPlugin_settings.req`.
 Used to configure IOC autosave feature
 BUILD_FLAG_CONFIG   | Allows for manually setting Area Detector build flags ex. `JPEG_EXTERNAL=YES`.

-### External Configure

-It is possible to use different `configure` directories when using `installSynApps`.
-To do so, it is required that there is an `INSTALL_CONFIG` file within the selected directory.
-The remaining two directories are optional, though a warning will be displayed on load if they are missing.
-The simplest way to create new configuration directories is to use the GUI, and selecting `File -> New`, then `File -> Sync Tags` to synchronize the configuration with the most recent module versions on github, and then `File -> Save As` after editing.

-**For information regarding the usage of the Legacy scripts of installSynApps, please check the LEGACY.md file in this repo**